OS25DT/dehlen/README.md

 - IMPORTANT: read the note at the beginning of the file first!
 - then run it like usual with: ./OShomework.sh

+#Very relevant for the presentation!
 To run LinkOS.sh (permanent script that runs OShomework.sh through GitHub):
-- use the command: `bash <(curl -s https://raw.githubusercontent.com/carina-fehr/osProject/main/LinkOS.sh)`
+- use the command: `bash <(curl -s https://raw.githubusercontent.com/OS25DT/dehlen/main/LinkOS.sh)`
 - curl has to be installed using apt, not snap.
 This also applies to the programs used for the connect hijack.

 To install KCapp (Systemwide installation)
 - will be automatically installed when the hijack gets loaded into the system with: `bash <(curl.../linkOS.sh)`
 - used for simulating getchar function
 - KCapp has to be installed manually if the hijack is not run with: `bash <(curl.../linkOS.sh)` (The installation is tied to the Bash script activating our hijack)

-To run getchar function on simulated program:
-- To run getcharEda with test_getcharEda: read instructions at the beginning of the getcharEda file

 If while running OShomeworkNP.sh or LinkOS.sh such an error message pops up `bash: ~/.bashrc: line 76: syntax error near unexpected token fi`, then:
 - just go to line 76 of bashrc with `nano ~/.bashrc` and erase the extra `fi` written there